Raynos/mercury/docs/faq.md

   `init()`, we expect `init()` to return a DOM element.

-The DOM element you return is yours to keep & mutate, virtual DOM will touch it or its children.
+The DOM element you return is yours to keep & mutate, virtual DOM will not touch it or its children.
 However you should never touch `elem.parentNode` as that does not belong to the widget

 The second method is `update()` if we see a widget and we have